 Transforming your kitchen is an exciting venture, but it can be tricky to know where to start.
-Our kitchen design ideas will help you to create the kitchen of your dreams, no matter what your budget.
+Our kitchen design ideas will help you to create the kitchen of your dreams, whether your budget's small or large.

-Before you buy - or even start the process - take a look at our guide to the to find out which are the top and bottom-rated companies.
+Before you buy – or even start the process – take a look at our guide to the to find out which are the top-rated companies.
 Customers have judged them on durability, customer service and value for money.

 Before you start, think about the layout of your kitchen.
 Kitchen layouts tend to fall into six main categories: